 If the physical space, furniture or fixtures needs repair, service or other attention from Facilities, please complete a Facilities Service Request Form.
 Also, we respectfully request that you please not introduce new office furniture into the work environment.

-If you need assistance or service for any of the technology in the space, please contact ETS and open a ticket via one of the following methods:
+If you need assistance or service for any of the technology in the space, please contact Technology Services and open a ticket via one of the following methods:

 - Submit a ticket online